shadowezz/Productiv/docs/UserGuide.md

 Adds a deliverable to the deliverable list.

-Format: `add t/TITLE m/MILESTONE [d/DESCRIPTION] [by/DEADLINE] [c/CONTACTS]`
+Format: `add t/TITLE m/MILESTONE by/DEADLINE [d/DESCRIPTION] [c/CONTACTS]`
 * `TITLE` is the main heading of the deliverable.
 * `MILESTONE` is the milestone tagged to the deliverable.
 * `MILESTONE` takes in numerical values separated by periods, e.g. `1.3`, `14.2.1`.
+* `DEADLINE` is the due date time of the deliverable in DD-MM-YYYY HH:mm format.
 * `DESCRIPTION` contains additional information about the deliverable, e.g. sub-requirements.
-* `DEADLINE` is the due date time of the deliverable in DD-MM-YYYY HH:mm format.
 * `CONTACTS` represents the contacts involved in seeing through the deliverable.
 * `CONTACTS` is a comma-separated string of the index numbers of these contacts, as specified in the contact list.

 Examples:
-* `add t/Login screen m/1.1 d/Include email and password fields c/2,4`
+* `add t/Login screen m/1.1 by/10-10-2020 18:00 d/Include email and password fields c/2,4`
-adds a deliverable with the title `Login screen`, milestone `1.1`, description `Include email and password fields` and contacts `2,4`.
+adds a deliverable with the title `Login screen`, milestone `1.1`, deadline `10-10-2020 18:00` description `Include email and password fields` and contacts `2,4`.
 * `add t/Find profile page template m/2.1.1 by/12-12-2020 12:00`
 adds a deliverable with the title `Find profile page template`, milestone `2.1.1` and deadline `12-12-2020 12:00`.